florisboard/florisboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-- Important: If you have a generated crash log to paste, use the "Crash report" template instead!
--
-- Describe the bug in a short but concise way.
-- If you have a screenshot or screen recording of the bug, link them at the end of this issue.
+Thank you for your help in making FlorisBoard better!

+Guide to a good bug-report:
-- Please search existing bug/crash reports reports to avoid creating duplicates.
+• Please search existing bug/crash reports reports to avoid creating duplicates.
-- Give your bug report a good name (no generics like "Error" or "Crash"), so others can easily identify the topic of your issue.
+• Give your bug report a good name (no generics like "Error" or "Crash"), so others can easily identify the topic of your issue.
+• Describe the bug in a short but concise way.
+• If you have a screenshot or screen recording of the bug, link them at the end of this issue.
-- Also make sure to fill out the environment information.
+• Also make sure to fill out the environment information.
 This info is valuable when trying to fix your described bug.
--
-- Important: should your issue be regarding an OutOfMemory crash, please don't submit this bug report and check out issue #677 (is pinned).
--
-- Thank you for your help in making FlorisBoard better!
 -->

 #### Short description